Carl R. Woodward: Professional career

 After the war in 1946, Woodward was faced with a host of new problems.
 Favorable economic conditions, the growing demands of business and industry, and the G.I.
 Bill combined to bring an overwhelming influx of students to Kingston.
 By the spring of 1946 enrollment had ballooned to 3200 students who needed more programs, more faculty, and more space.
 With a special appropriation made available by the General Assembly, the College was able to obtain war surplus buildings, including Quonset huts, for use of dormitories, dining rooms, and classrooms.
 In 1951, Rhode Island State College achieved university status by act of the legislature and Woodward served as the 1st president of University of Rhode Island until his retirement in 1958.

 During his presidential tenure at the University of Rhode Island, he was the recipient of nine honorary degrees from, among others, Rutgers University, Boston University, Brown University and Northeastern University.
 Woodward received numerous awards, authored several articles and books, and belonged to several professional organizations, church and civic societies.
 He was a consultant to the Industrial Research and Development Division, U. S. Department of Commerce, and served on the Board of Trustees of Bryant College.

 Retirement and legacy

 In retirement, he remained active for 18 years with the university and historic preservation communities in Rhode Island, including the preservation of Smith's Castle at Cocumscussoc and the Watson House on the URI Campus.
 Woodward Hall on the URI Campus was named in his honor in 1959, he was named a member of the State of Rhode Island Heritage Hall of Fame a year after his death, and he was inducted into the URI Sports Hall of Fame in 1976.
-Woodward died on 2 October 1974 in South Kingstown, Rhode Island, and is buried in his hometown of Tennent, New Jersey.
+Woodward died on 2 October 1974 in South Kingstown, Rhode Island.